 The “Hamburg Advanced Research Centre for Bioorganic Chemistry”, HARBOR for short, is a new research building on the Bahrenfeld Campus.
 The project has sprung directly from the research in the Hamburg Centre for Ultrafast Imaging and it will close the present gap between the excellent physics and excellent life science research.

 In 2016, the Joint Science Conference of the Federal Government and its individual states adopted the recommendation of the Science Council and added the project to its funding program for 2017.
-The Federal Government and the City of Hamburg are contributing € 32 million to the CUI building, the federal part amounts to € 13.75 million .
-“We now have the chance to set up a globally leading center for the study of the time-dependent properties of biological molecular machines,” Professor Arwen Pearson says, who is an expert on time-resolved structural biology and the project leader.
+The Federal Government and the City of Hamburg contributed € 32 million to the CUI building, the Federal Governement's part amounts to € 13.75 million .
+“We now have the chance to set up a globally leading center for the study of the time-dependent properties of biological molecular machines,” Professor Arwen Pearson said, who is an expert on time-resolved structural biology and the project leader.
 HARBOR establishes an inter-disciplinary center for nanophysics, chemistry and structural biology on the Bahrenfeld Campus.

 State-of-the-art premises and expertise